 Warnings may be given a visual indicator and are designed to give students chances to amend their own behaviour with the support of the class teacher.
-Warnings must be given in conjunction with strategies to enable students to do this, such as using the language of choice to enable students to make the right decision, move seat, alter/further differentiate task, briefly speak to the student privately, distract, praise, allow escorted time out.
+Warnings must be given in conjunction with strategies to enable students to do this, such as using the language of choice to enable students to make the right decision, move seat, alter/further differentiate task, briefly speak to the student privately, distract, praise, allow escorted time out and movement break if necessary.

 Lunch Detentions should be used if a student has not responded to either warning or for a single, more severe incident.
 They will take place during the lunchtime of the next school day, parents/carers will be informed and the detention will be logged.
-Detentions will be supervised by a relevant member of staff.
+Detentions will be supervised by a relevant member of staff at the senior site and DSL/DDSL at the Prep.
 An intermediate step of issuing a Break Detention may be issued and supervised by the issuing member of staff.
 These will likewise be recorded.

 An exit is a serious step to be used if a student has not responded to the first three steps or for a single, very severe incident of poor behaviour.
 In these cases, it will result in a longer detention or other significant sanction.
 This step can also be used non-punitively for students who are simply not coping.
 All exits will be logged and parents/carers informed.
+At the Prep (LKS2) these behaviours will be discussed thoroughly by FT, Deputy Head/Pastoral Lead/ Headteacher and Therapist before a decision is made.

 All students who are exited from a lesson should be brought/sent down to Reception by an LSA/Teacher.
+At the Prep to the DSL/Pastoral Lead or DDSL.
 The Pastoral Lead will then: Either complete a reflection exercise with the student, implement a sanction (in conjunction with the relevant members of staff) and arrange for a restorative conversation between the teacher issuing the exit and the student, or triage the immediate needs of the student and arrange support/therapy as needed.
 The pupil may or may not be returned to lessons.